Skip to main content

 Reflection tracking

 The reflection tracking feature visualizes the image source paths in a simulation.
 By doing so it highlights some of the most relevant information that can be used to further enhance the acoustic design of a space.
-Example use cases include optimizing the placement of absorbers or reflectors, detecting reflections that distort the listener experience, analyzing the directionality of the sound at a receiver position and so on.
+Example use cases include optimizing the placement of absorbers or reflectors, detecting reflections that distort the listener experience and analyzing the directionality of the sound at a receiver position.

 tip